m1nka/blog/_posts/2022-12-27-sync-joplin-notes-across-devices-for-free-via-oracle-cloud-s3-object-storage.markdown

 image: /images/posts/oracle-cloud-oci-object-storage-s3-for-joplin.png
 date: 2022-12-27T15:25:27.092Z
 ---
 Joplin is a fantastic open source note-taking app.
-You automatically sync your notes between devices using various tools and protocols, such as WebDAV, Dropbox, Nextcloud, and others.
+You can automatically sync your notes between devices using various tools and protocols, such as Dropbox, Nextcloud, WebDAV and others.

-My preferred way to sync my notes is using S3 object storage, since it supports versioning, is easy to use and supports end-to-end encryption (using customer-managed keys).
+My preferred way to sync my notes is using S3 object storage, since it's fast and easy to use, supports versioning and is fully encrypted (even supports customer-managed keys).

 Oracle Cloud [offers 10 Gb of free Object Storage](https://www.oracle.com/cloud/free/) and also provides an [S3 compatibility API](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/s3compatibleapi.htm).